 The City of Syracuse, NY worked with IBM to identify root causes of vacancy and used predictive analytics to estimate the direct and indirect costs of a given property becoming vacant.
 The theoretical framework for the predictive model was informed by interviews with stakeholders such as city planners, academics, and community members.
 The model used data aggregated from the Code Enforcement Department, Police Department, and housing organizations, which was standardized for analysis.
 The predictive model allows city officials to make proactive decisions about which vacant properties to address first to help stabilize neighborhoods before vacancy rates surge.

-Illinois Municipal Code 5/11-31-2 prioritizes liens that involve expenses from the maintenance of the vacant property to be paid off in a foreclosure before any other liens.
+Illinois Municipal Code 5/11-31-2 prioritizes the payoff of liens involving expenses from the maintenance of vacant property in a foreclosure before any other liens.

 Guides that may be helpful to local governments to address vacant properties:

-- Business and Professional People for the Public Interest, Chicago Metropolitan Agency for Planning, and the Chicago Metropolitan Mayors Caucus published a list of strategies and policy tools to help answer the question How Can Municipalities Confront the Vacant Property Challenge?
-Strategies include early warning databases, vacant building registries, and receivership.
+- Business and Professional People for the Public Interest, Chicago Metropolitan Agency for Planning, and the Chicago Metropolitan Mayors Caucus published a list of strategies related to Vacant Building Ordinances.